A fast food-freezing temperature estimation framework using optimally located sensors: Numerical examples

 This section focuses on evaluating the proposed inverse methodology in various settings.
 First, we validate the reconstruction of the full temperature field from synthetic thermo-camera measurements acquired over the whole computational domain.
 Secondly, we show how the method can be used to extrapolate the temperature field in the salmon slice using only synthetic measurements within the airflow domain.
 Thirdly, we apply the proposed Greedy algorithm to determine optimal sensor placement, and verify its robustness as the number of measurements diminishes.

-The pipeline of the reduced-order inverse estimation framework proposed in this work is illustrated in Figure \ref{fig:pipeline}.
+The pipeline of the reduced-order inverse estimation framework proposed in this work is illustrated in Fig.~\ref{fig:pipeline}.
 In the training stage, we construct a five-dimensional parameter set by gathering snapshots from 64 simulations of the direct model.
-The resulting time-dependent dataset is obtained by randomly varying the boundary conditions, i.e., $U_{in}$, $T_{C}$, $T_{ext}$, and $h_{ext}$, within a fixed range by using a uniform random distribution, as presented in the lower-left corner of Figure \ref{fig:pipeline}.
+The resulting time-dependent dataset is obtained by randomly varying the boundary conditions, i.e., $U_{in}$, $T_{C}$, $T_{ext}$, and $h_{ext}$, within a fixed range by using a uniform random distribution, as presented in the lower-left corner of Fig.~\ref{fig:pipeline}.
 The magnitude of these variation ranges is consistent with real operating conditions of convective freezers and was estimated from the literature review and technical information from previous works \cite{RIVERA2024110558,takhar2017-review1}.
 Then, we train the reduced order space by using an SVD with 48 simulations from the previous dataset, resulting in a total of 1.2$\times\dot10^{4}$ snapshots.
-The first 15 modes of the resulting bases are depicted in Figure \ref{fig:pod}.
-Thereafter, we manufacture artificial low-quality measurements of the temperature fields from the direct model by degrading the resolution in sensors or pixels of size $2\times 2$ cm$^2$ (see also Figure \ref{fig:measuring}).
+The first 10 modes of the resulting bases are depicted in Fig.~\ref{fig:error_general}.a.
+Thereafter, we manufacture artificial low-quality measurements of the temperature fields from the direct model by degrading the resolution in sensors or pixels of size $2\times 2$ cm$^2$ (see also Fig.~\ref{fig:pipeline}).
 Finally, using a Greedy algorithm, we find optimal sensor placements based on \textit{a-priori} error optimization.
 In the reconstruction stage, we recover the time-dependent temperature fields from 16 synthetic measurements using direct simulations different from those within the training dataset, using the ROM-based least-squares approach described in the previous section.

 For the computational implementation of the numerical experiments, for the finite volume scheme solution of the forward problem, we have used an in-house library called MVF2D \cite{MVF2D}.
-For the full ROM and inverse pipeline, we have used the software MAD (\cite{galarceThesis, MAD}, chapter 5), used successfully for forward and inverse problems in previous works such as \cite{galarce2023_MRE,mella2024_nonNewtonian,GLM2022}.
+For the full ROM and inverse pipeline, we have used the software MAD (\cite{galarceThesis, MAD}, chapter 5), used successfully for forward and inverse problems in previous works such as \cite{galarce2023_MRE,GLM2022}.
+The hardware used in the computations for this section were done in a middle-range server using a 48 cores AMD Epyc processor, and 128GB of RAM memory.